juncture-digital/juncture/docs/quick-start.md

 # Juncture Quick Start

 In this Quick Start guide you'll create your own version of the `Hello, Juncture` demo essay.
-This quick start consists of 5 easy steps and should only require a couple minutes to complete if you already have a Github account.
+This quick start consists of 5 easy steps and should only require a couple of minutes to complete if you already have a Github account.
 A few minutes more if not.

 ?> After completing this quick start, visiting the more comprehensive [Getting Started](/getting-started) guide would be a great next step in becoming acquainted with Juncture features and use.
 The Getting Started guide provides more information and many helpful examples.